streamich/nano-css/docs/rule.md

 ## Leading Space

-`nano-css` always returns class names with a leading space, so you can simply concatenate those with your other class names.
+`nano-css` always returns class names with a leading space, so you can concatenate those with other classes.

 ```jsx
 const otherClass = 'foo';